logos-co/roadmap/content/roadmap/virtual-machines/overview.md

 ---

 ## Motivation
 Logos seeks to use a privacy-first virtual machine for transaction execution.
-We beleive this can only be acheived through zero-knowledge.
-The majority of current work int he field focuses more towards the aggregation and subsequent verification of transactions.
+We believe this can only be acheived through zero-knowledge.
+The majority of current work in the field focuses more towards the aggregation and subsequent verification of transactions.
 This leads us to explore the researching and development of a privacy-first virtual machine.

 LINK TO APPROPRIATE NETWORK REQUIREMENTS HERE